• Skip to main content

 Confit tomatoes on white enameled baking sheet.

-• They should then be deep red in color and beatifully soft.
+• They should then be deep red in color and beautifully soft.

 Tomato Confit on white enameled baking sheet.

-• Let cool then transfer to a jar.
+• Let the roasted tomatoes cool then transfer to a jar.

 Tomato Confit in glass jar garnished with fresh thyme.

-• Drizzle with a great olive oil to cover then refrigerate.
+• Drizzle the slow-roasted tomatoes with great olive oil to cover then refrigerate.

 Tomato Confit being drizzled with olive oil.

-• At least twice during the confit process, open the oven door slightly to allow any steam that has built up in the oven to be released.
+• At least twice during the roasting process, open the oven door slightly to allow any steam that has built up in the oven to be released.

 Tomato Confit in glass jar with thyme sprigs.

-How long will tomato confit last in the refrigerator?
+How long will slow-roasted tomatoes last in the refrigerator?

 6-7 days is the limit as with most cooked food.
 After that, simply divide it up into small portions and place in small snack-size zipper-top bags or other small airtight containers and place in the freezer.